 Should I settle my case?

 Settlements aren’t always a good thing or a bad thing.
 Many settlement offers are bogus, and represent the insurance company trying to get rid of your case for cheap.
 Other settlement offers are very fair and are much safer options than going to trial.
-You should have an experienced lawyer who can advise you on whether a given settlement is worth taking or not.

 - How sympathetic would your injury be to a jury?
 Will a jury side with you?